-We do not want to delay our own internal mail that would just cause more work for our own mail server.
-Postgrey comes with two lists a blacklist and you can work out the other.
+If for some reason it does not, Postgrey comes with two lists a blacklist and you can work out the other.
 We want to add our own domain to the whitelist.
-We can do that by creating a new file called whitelist.local.
-This file will not get over written when Postgrey is updated.
+We can do that by creating a new file called whitelist_clients.local.
+This file will not get over written when Postgrey is updated and updates whitelist_clients.

 Add your domain or domains here one per line, you can even use regular expressions.
+You will need localhost if you plan on adding Roundcube as a web front end.
 Again the format is detailed in man postgrey.

 Remember to restart the Postgrey service.